Ruy Roque Gameiro: Background

-Son of the watercolour master Alfredo Roque Gameiro and disciple of José Simões de Almeida (nephew), he attended the auto mechanic course at the Marqués de Pombal Industrial School in Lisbon, at that time directed by Sanches de Castro.
+He was born to watercolour artist Alfredo Roque Gameiro and mother Maria da Assunção de Carvalho Forte.
+His siblings Raquel (also his godmother), Manuel, Helena, and Maria were all also artists.
+He was an apprentice of José Simões de Almeida (nephew), and attended auto-mechanic classes at the Marqués de Pombal Industrial School in Lisbon, at that time directed by Sanches de Castro.

-In 1928, he finished the course of the School of Fine Arts of Lisbon, with a proven proof of sculpture under the title Abel and Cain.
-The following year, he exhibited for the first time in the National Society of Fine Arts – Sociedade Nacional de Belas Artes, with two sculptures, Salomé and the head of the painter José Tagarro, the latter soon acquired for the National Museum of Contemporary Art.
+In 1928, he graduated from the School of Fine Arts of Lisbon, with a sculpture titled Cain and Abel.
+The following year, he exhibited his art for the first time at the National Society of Fine Arts (Sociedade Nacional de Belas Artes), with his sculpture Salomé and the sculpted head of the painter José Tagarro.
+The latter was acquired for the National Museum of Contemporary Art.